acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ## Using the Redux library and Redux DevTools Extension

-Normally, you would install the the Redux lib through `npm` by running `npm install redux`, but for the sake of this demo, it's already linked from a CDN.
-If you look in `index.html` you can see a reference to `redux.min.js`, which will make it available on the `windows`-object, so we don't have to install anything!
+Normally, you would install the Redux lib through `npm` by running `npm install redux`, but for the sake of this demo, it's already linked from a CDN.
+If you look in `index.html` you can see a reference to `redux.min.js`, which will make it available on the `windows`-object, so we don't have to install anything.

 You will now keep the actions and reducers that you wrote.
 The only thing that will change is `createStore()`.
 We will replace our implementation with Redux's.